 Items of property and equipment are measured at cost less accumulated depreciation and impairment losses, except for land and buildings, which are measured at fair value less accumulated depreciation and impairment losses, in terms of the revaluation model.
-Land and buildings are revalued every year either by an independent valuator or by management.
+Land and buildings are revalued every two years by an independent valuator.